The Aficionado Folk Music Club Mission Statement

 Rotunda Architecturally striking community arts building at 4014 Walnut St.

-owned by the University of Pennsylvania that hosts over 300
+owned by the University of Pennsylvania that hosts over 300 arts and music

 Bourbon